-Exposure of UV treated water (micro-organisms) will result in repair of the damaged microbiological cells.
+Exposure to light will result in repair of the damaged microbiological cells.

 Damages caused by low pressure UV lamps, which produce monochromatic 254 nm UV light, can be repaired relatively easily using active enzymes like photolyase (Ingraham, 1995).

 The enhanced recovery of UV irradiated micro-organisms, following exposure to visible light, is known to be due to the enzyme photolyase.
 This enzyme binds the pyrimidine dimers and uses the energy of visible light to split the dimers apart and repair the DNA string.